michaelesterman/michaelesterman/README.md

 * C and C++ projects,
 * embedded systems based on ARM Cortex.

-Contact me if you need a collaboration.
+Contact me if you need any collaboration.

 ## How to reach me